jeffpk62/tone-analyzer/information-security.md

 ## Labeling and deleting data in the Tone Analyzer service
 {: #gdpr-tone-analyzer}

 The {{site.data.keyword.toneanalyzerfull}} service processes but does not store users' data.
-Users of the {{site.data.keyword.toneanalyzershort}} service do not need to take any action to identify, protect, or delete their data.
+Users of the {{site.data.keyword.toneanalyzershort}} service do not need to take any action to identify, protect, or delete their data for this service.